Lozanoc (Itraconazole)

 Primary Uses

-Lozanoc treats persistent infections of the nails, skin, hands, feet, or groin; persistent candida (yeast) infections of the vagina; eye infections that haven’t responded to other treatments or may affect vision; candida infections of the mouth or throat in patients with weakened immune systems; and generalized fungal infections.
+Lozanoc is used for persistent infections of the nails, skin, hands, feet, or groin; persistent candida (yeast) infections of the vagina; eye infections that have not responded to other treatments; candida infections of the mouth or throat in immunocompromised patients; and generalized infections.

 How It Works

-Lozanoc works by killing or stopping the growth of the fungus that causes the infection.
+Lozanoc works by killing or inhibiting the growth of the fungus responsible for the infection.

 How to Take Lozanoc